microsoft/ivy/doc/proving.md

 ```
 A property requires a proof (see below).
 If a proof is not supplied,
-IVy applies its default proof tactic `auto`.
+IVy applies its default proof tactic.
 This calls the
 automated prover Z3 to attempt to prove the property from the
 previously admitted judgments in the current context.

-The `auto` tactic works by generating a *verification condition* to
+The default tactic works by generating a *verification condition* to
 be checked by Z3.
 This is a formula whose validity implies that the
 property is true in the current context.
 In this case, the
 verification condition is: